lurenss/notion_pandas/README.md

 # notion_pandas
-A library that transforms notion tables into pandas dataframes by connecting with the notion API
+A library that transforms notion tables into pandas dataframes by connecting with Notion API

 ## Installation
 1. pip install -r ./requirements.txt